nhsconnect/national-authentication/pages/Implementation/ImpGuide_ASPExample.md

 ```

-Now, adding a simple view, Protected.cshtml, in the Views/Home to display the claims, and we are set.
+Now, adding a simple view, `Protected.cshtml`, in the `Views/Home` to display the claims, and we are set.

 ```sh
 @{